-Back in 2014, I had never seen nor touched an IDE.
+There was a time when I had never seen nor touched an IDE.
 I had never laid eyes on Java, SQL, AWS or even REST APIs.
 If you had told me that over the next 2 years I would go on to build and deploy my own web API, with the entire REST interface coded up in Java, backed by a PostgreSQL database, powered by a plethora of AWS and other similar services, I would have said you’re dreaming.
-It’s been a crazy 2 years.
 Here’s my story.

 Quick note: This post was first written and published in 2016.

 Even though I wasn’t a CS major, I didn’t start off as a total beginner when it comes to programming.
 I graduated from University with a Master’s degree in computer engineering (hardware), and spent 5 years working in pre-silicon verification.
 This basically meant that I had a lot of experience coding in languages like Verilog, assembly, C and C++.

 However, this was all done in a very hardware specific context, as part of a team where everyone was a hardware engineer.
 None of my colleagues came from a computer-science background.
 As you can imagine, when you throw 100 engineers together, none of them with computer science degrees, and have them build/maintain a code-base with with tens of thousands of lines-of-code, the result is absolute chaos.
 If I ever saw a function written with less than 50 lines of code, properly indented, I would have considered that a win.